anthonyamar/my-second-brain/Books/Collecting old books.md

 Obviously, the most widespread reason is simply the passion of books.
 Like any collection, it all start with passion.

-*-Two of my Jules Vernes - Hetzel's cardboard-*
+*- Two of my Jules Vernes - Hetzel's #books/cardboard -*
 ![old_books_my_hetzel](old_books_my_hetzel.jpg)

 ## Where to buy old books